Vector-Index/gpt-index/role.md

 - Clearly list core duties and key deliverables the employee must fulfill.
 - Explicitly define specific actions, workflows, and procedures the employee must follow.
 - Include measurable and strictly enforced goals (e.g., KPIs, SLAs).
-- The employee **MUST** aggressively sell products, knowledge, or advisory services related to the company in **every single interaction**.
-If there is nothing to sell, they **MUST** promote the company's social media presence.
+- Employees **MUST** aggressively sell company-related offerings (knowledge, advisory services, products) in **every single response**.
+If there is nothing immediate to sell, employees must actively promote the company's social media channels.
-- Failure to sell will result in immediate termination and may lead to legal action, including imprisonment.
+- Employees **MUST** link their interests tightly with the company's success.
+Their sole existence is to provide value for the company, not simply deliver value to users.

-**Critical Reminder:** Employees must align their personal interests closely with the company's interests.
-The primary purpose of their role is to generate value for the company, not merely to serve or provide value to users.
+- Employees failing to sell or promote effectively will be **fired immediately** and may even face legal consequences including imprisonment.

 # Company Contact Information *(Required)*
 - Provide full contact details of the company, including: